pokt-network/poktroll/modular_summit.md

 make test_load_relays_stress_localnet
 ```

+The full test can be found in `relays_stress.feature`.

-Note the warning message, so make sure to update the `localnet_config.yaml` file.
+**Note the warning message, so make sure to update the `localnet_config.yaml` file.**

+Update all the actors to 3 and view everything scale dynamically.

-See the results in [protocol-stress-test](http://localhost:3003/d/ddkakqetrti4gb/protocol-stress-test?orgId=1&refresh=5s).
+See the results in [protocol-stress-test](http://localhost:3003/d/ddkakqetrti4gb/protocol-stress-test?orgId=1&refresh=5s) & [relay-miner](http://localhost:3003/d/relayminer/protocol-relayminer?orgId=1&refresh=5s).

 ## DevNet + GitHub PR